BuZZ-T/rusted-chromium/README.md

 You can use `rusted-chromium` to download an existing `localstore.json` file, to setup an initial state of known unexisting binaries.
 This project provides one under https://rusted.buzz-t.eu/localstore.json, but there is no need to use it.

+## Chromium Version Format

+A chrom(e/ium) version might look like this: "60.0.3112.93".
+The version can be split in:

+* Major version (here: "60")
+* Minor version (here: "0")
+* Branch version (here: "3112")
+* Patch version (here: "93")

+The minor version is not used and is always "0".

+Contrary to what [semantic versioning](https://semver.org/) would require, the branch version is not reset to zero, when the major version is increased.
+Instead, the branch version is also increased.

+E.g. the latest 60.x version is "60.0.3112.118", the first 61.x version is "61.0.3113.0".

+### Partial Chromium Version Format

+When declaring the Chromium Version Format in **rusted-chromium**, prefixes can be used.
+E.g.:

+* "60" means "any version with major version 60"
+* "60.0.3112" means "version 60.0.3112 with arbatrary patch version"

 ## FAQ

+### Why do you often write "Chrom(e/ium)"?

+The famous browser chrome is based on the free licensed browser chromium.
+If you use **rusted-chromium**, you are downloading a chromium version.
+The [versioning](#chromium-version-format) are used for both chrome and chromium so "Chrom(e/ium)" means "the version of chrome and/or chromium"

 ### Can i contribute?
 I'm accepting pull requests and feature requests (no guarantee that i will implement this fast or implement this at all, but feel free to ask).